-Newer furnace models use an electronic ignition that has a hot surface ignitor.
+Unlike older furnaces that require an actual flame to operate, modern furnaces use an electronic ignition that has a hot surface ignitor.
 The ignitor sits beside the gas burners, and when the thermostat communicates that it’s time to distribute warm air, the hot surface ignitor can reach 2500 degrees Fahrenheit.

 The furnace shuts off

 If you hear the furnace click on but it never fully fires up to begin the heating cycle, a faulty furnace ignitor is likely to blame.
-In this situation, the furnace detects there’s a problem (often with the ignitor’s inability to create a combustion) and shuts down to keep you safe.
+In this situation, the furnace detects there’s a problem (often with the ignitor’s inability to create combustion) and shuts down to keep you safe.
 Call your local furnace technician to perform a furnace ignitor replacement.

 What causes a bad furnace ignitor?

 There are many reasons a furnace ignitor may malfunction, with some not having to do with the component.
 Here are some tips to help you find the reason your furnace does not function properly: